 Further expansion of MST's military partnerships occurred in fiscal year 2013, with the addition of Sunday service to MST's two long-distance commute routes connecting Fort Hunter Liggett in extreme southern Monterey County with communities in the Salinas Valley as well as Paso Robles in San Luis Obispo County.
 As with MST's Naval Postgraduate School and Presidio of Monterey programs, the Fort Hunter Liggett partnership is funded through the federal transit benefit as well as through Federal Transit Administration Section 5311(f) rural intercity transportation grants.
-After additional 5311(f) grants were used to install nine new bus shelters in the rural areas of southern Monterey County (including Fort Hunter Liggett) during FY 12, a third Fort Hunter Liggett bus route was awarded grant funding in FY 13 and is being planned for implementation in FY 14, connecting the military installation with the Mineta San Jose International Airport as well as including intermediate stops at Greyhound Bus stations in King City, Salinas and San Jose.
+After additional 5311(f) grants were used to install nine new bus shelters in the rural areas of southern Monterey County (including Fort Hunter Liggett) during FY 2012, a third Fort Hunter Liggett bus route was introduced in FY 2014, connecting the military installation with the Mineta San Jose International Airport as well as including intermediate stops in Soledad, Salinas, and at the Greyhound Bus and Diridon Train stations in San Jose.